For almost six years since she released Black Momma Vodka, Vanessa Braxton has been a major force in the spirit industry in the United States.

 With a huge experience in the government and corporate industry, Braxton, who was born and raised in Brooklyn, New York, earned a bachelor of science degree in construction management and engineering from Pratt Institute in New York.

 She then went through the executive program in negotiation at Harvard Law School and consortium with MIT.

-Braxton subsequently started a career in corporate and government industries where she managed construction and engineering contracts worth over $350 million for the New York State government, reports Black Enterprise.
+Braxton subsequently started a career in corporate and government industries where she managed construction and engineering contracts worth over $350 million for the New York State government, reports said.

 But while in college, Braxton was already selling drinks to her colleagues after having obtained a liquor license.
 This will push her to start Black Momma Vodka after retiring from her corporate and government work.

 Black Momma Vodka is “distilled five times and filtered five times from corn for its signature smooth taste.
 It’s distilled through Crushed Diamond Lava Rocks and fused with Cascade Mountain Spring Water from Oregon,” according to its website.

 In 2014, vodka lovers in over 30 states enjoyed selections that included a Green Tea, Pomegranate Tea, Chai Tea, Peach Tea, and Sour Sop Tea.